EvaMaeRey/ggplot2-extension-cookbook/README.md

 you might sketch out a plot on a notepad or blackboard, and describing your decisions as you go to yourself or a colleague.
 Or as Thomas Lin Pederson has also said, ‘ggplot2 lets you *speak your plot into existence*’.
-And perhaps a little less eloquently by Hadley Wickham “This is what I’m thinking; your the computer, now go and do it\!”
+And perhaps a little less eloquently by Hadley Wickham’s, the ggplot2 author, “This is what I’m thinking; your the computer, now go and do it\!” (paraphrase of the author paraphrasing how he was thinking about how data viz should feel — even before ggplot2 existed)

 But there were pain points when using ‘base’ ggplot2; for me this was mostly when a geom didn’t exist for doing some compute in the